-In 2016 significant legislation was passed to consolidate the erosion and sediment control and stormwater management programs.
-In the 2017 session of the General Assembly, additional legislation delayed implementation of the consolidated program until at least July 2018 and required a work group to study alternative methods of stormwater management in rural Tidewater localities.
+In 2016 significant legislation was passed to consolidate the erosion and sediment control and stormwater management programs with an effective date of July 1, 2018 or 30 days after promulgation of consolidated regulations by DEQ.
+DEQ is beginning the regulatory process to implement the consolidated legislation in the fall of 2018 and anticipates the process will take approximately 24 months.

+In the 2017 session of the General Assembly, additional legislation required a work group to study alternative methods of stormwater management